thegetty/quire-docs/content/documentation/zooming-images-maps.md

 You’ll see there are some issues with the interface here (such as the duplicated full screen icon in the upper right), and the city labels we included in the geojson for Paris and Chartres are not included on the map points, nor as part of the pop-up label.

 The map is fully zoomable and global.
-The open source images come from [OpenStreetMap](https://www.openstreetmap.org/).
-Just note that this is an external resource to your Quire project and as such is subject to change or morph within your publication over time as OpenStreetMap updates its maps or changes its service.
+The open-source images come from [OpenStreetMap](https://www.openstreetmap.org/).
+Just note that this is an external resource to your Quire project and is subject to change within your publication over time as OpenStreetMap updates its maps or changes its service.

 For the advanced user, is possible to further configure your map, and potentially point to different map image tiles in `/themes/quire-starter-theme/source/js/map.js`.